| |

 Democrat.
 Served in the U.S. Army Air Force in World War II; college

-professor; candidate in primary for delegate
+professor; candidate for delegate

 to Michigan state constitutional convention from Kent County 1st